sbrauer/Audrey/docs/source/resources.rst

 to define the schema for each class), your Collection classes (specifying which Object classes can be created in each Collection), and a Root class (specifying the list of Collections).
-Audrey takes care of the details of validating your schemas and interacting with MongoDB and ElasticSearch.
+Audrey then provides what I hope is a comfortable and Pythonic interface that handles the boring, repetitve yet error-prone details of interacting with MongoDB and ElasticSearch, validating your schemas, etc.

 .. note::
    The base ``Object`` and ``Collection`` classes don't allow explicit control of the ``__name__`` attribute used for traversal.
 For cases where you need such control, use the ``NamedObject`` and ``NamingCollection`` classes instead.

-After you create a new project using the ``audrey`` scaffold, it will define a couple of example Objects and Collections for you in the file ``resources.py`` inside your package directory (which will be the same as your project name, but in lowercase).
+After you create a new project using the ``audrey`` scaffold (as described in :ref:`creating-new-project`), you'll have a couple of example Objects and Collections defined in the file ``resources.py`` inside your package directory (which will be the same name as your project name, but in lowercase).
 You'll of course want to replace these examples with your own Objects and Collections, and may even want to split the single file up into a module.

-First things first though; let's take a close look at the example ``resources.py`` file and see how it subclasses the base Audrey classes.
+Let's take a close look at the example ``resources.py`` file and see how it subclasses the base Audrey classes.
 The file should have content similar to the following:

 .. literalinclude:: resources.py
    :linenos: